Ian-wafula1/cafe/README.md

 # Café des Rêves

-Website for the best and most cozy cafe in Nairobi and Nakuru, Kenya.
+Website for the best and most cosy cafe in Nairobi and Nakuru, Kenya.

 ## 🚀 Live Site
 https://ian-wafula1.github.io/cafe/